Lalenok United F.C.

-Lalenok United Football Club, commonly known as Lalenok United, is an East Timorese football club based in Dili.
+Lalenok United Football Club, commonly known as Lalenok United, is an East Timorese professional football club based in Dili.
 The team plays in the Liga Futebol Amadora Primeira Divisão, after finishing runners up and being promoted from the Segunda Divisão in 2018.
+The club have won 1 league titles and 1 LFA Super Taça.

+History

 In 2019 the team won the Primeira Divisão title, finishing the season with a total of 30 points from 14 matches, 5 points clear of previous champion Boavista.